Countries

 Health coverage

 Employer-provided health care plans are required for many employers and can be provided without tax consequences to employees.
+Employers must obtain an Employer Identification Number (EIN) for payroll and health insurance compliance.
+The federal government sets requirements for health insurance and collects employment taxes.
 Adoption assistance payments up to certain amounts per year also can be excluded from income taxation.
 The cost of group-term life insurance coverage of up to US $50,000 is excluded from federal income tax.

 The Medicare or Health Insurance (HI) component of the FICA tax also consists of an employer portion financed through direct payment by employers and an employee portion financed by withholding employees’ wages and remitting the withheld amounts to the Internal Revenue Service.